Related ToolsLoomSlackBombbombWistiaScreencastifyVidyardMake

 • Enhanced transcription accuracy

-For most remote teams, the Business plan at $15/month per user offers the best value.
+For most remote teams, the Business plan at $15 per month per user offers the best value.
 The 5-minute limit on the free plan is too restrictive for detailed updates or training videos.

 Best Use Cases for Loom

-Remote Team Standups Replace daily sync meetings with 3-minute video updates.
-Each team member records their progress, blockers, and plans — everyone watches at their convenience.
+• Remote Team Standups - Replace daily sync meetings with 3-minute video updates covering progress, blockers, and plans.

 How to Implement Async Video in Your Team